FullstackAcademy/boilermaker/README.md

-# Boilermaker
+# Grace Shopper

 _Good things come in pairs_

 Looking to mix up a backend with express/sequelize and a frontend with react/redux?
-That's `boilermaker`!
+That's `Grace Shopper`!

 Follow along with the workshop to make your own!
 This canonical version can serve as a reference, or a starting point all on its own.